-Guide of Rome – Rome Monument of Christina Queen of Sweden in St. Peter’s Basilica – Rome
+Rome Monument of Christina Queen of Sweden St. Peter’s Basilica, Vatican City

-Martyrdrom of St. Sebastian a mosaic copy from an original by Domenichino.
+Martyrdom of St. Sebastian is a mosaic copy from an original by Domenichino.
+On the right:

 Rome Monument of Countess Matilde in St. Peter’s Basilica – Rome

-Pope Urban VIII, in 1635, had had her remains removed and brought to Rome and buried in St. Peter’s, where Bernini erected, in her honour, the monument we see before us.
+Pope Urban VIII, in 1635, had had her remains removed and brought to Rome and buried in St. Peter’s, where Bernini erected, in her honor, the monument we see before us.